Draqueurs/BirdCount/README.md

   - Cuts the image, keeping only the inside of a polygon.

 The square area is selected by holding down the left mouse button.
 When released, the selected area is displayed.

+The polygonal area is selected by adding points with the left mouse button and then validating the polygon with a right mouse button.
+The resulting image is used as a reference for further processing.